Debbie Travis

-Debbie Travis (born 27 June 1960, in Blackburn, Lancashire, England) is a British-Canadian television personality, self-taught interior decorator, and former fashion model.
-She is best known as the host of Debbie Travis' Facelift and Debbie Travis' Painted House.
-The shows were based out of Montreal, Quebec and Facelift was produced for Home & Garden Television Canada.
+Debbie Travis (born 27 June 1960 in Blackburn, Lancashire, United Kingdom) is a British-Canadian television personality, self-taught interior decorator, and former fashion model.
+She is best known as the host of Debbie Travis' Facelift and Debbie Travis' Painted HouseFrom The Ground Up' 'All For One' and 'La Dolce Vita.'
+Her shows aired worldwide.
+Travis has authored 12 books all published by Random House.

 Early career

 Travis grew up in Rochdale, Lancashire/Greater Manchester.
 After a 6-year adult-modelling career, she worked in television as a freelance editor and producer.
-Travis met her future husband Hans Rosenstein, a television distributor, in 1985 during a visit to a television buyers' market in Cannes.
+Travis met her future husband Hans Rosenstein, a television distributor, in 1986 during a visit to a television buyers' market in Cannes.
 They married soon after and moved to Montreal, Quebec, Canada.

 After redecorating her old Victorian house using paint effects, Travis formed a small decorating business which quickly grew to include commissions from large department stores, auditoriums, theatres, and grand reception halls.
-Her work attracted media attention, and Travis opened a small studio and hired a partner to teach workshops to both professional decorators and homeowners.
+Her work attracted media attention, and Travis opened a small studio to teach workshops to both professional decorators and homeowners.
 She later produced an instructional video entitled Decorative Paint Finishes Made Easy, and later produced three additional, more advanced instructional videos, available in both French and English.

 Television

 Hosting

 Travis hosted Debbie Travis' Painted House from 1995 to 2002, airing on the Women's Television Network (later W Network).
-Travis was awarded two Gemini Awards for the series.
+Travis was awarded fourGemini Awards for the series.

 In 2006, Travis hosted From The Ground Up with Debbie Travis on Global TV for two seasons.
 In 2010, Travis hosted the series All for One on CBC Television.

 In December 2010, Travis hosted the CBC show Corrie Crazy: Canada Loves Coronation Street, exploring Canadians' love of the British TV series Coronation Street.